What’s The Best Way To Continue Leash Training At This Age?

 As your dog becomes more comfortable and proficient with leash training, gradually increase the duration and distance of your walks.
 Start with shorter walks and gradually build up to longer ones over time.
 This will help improve their endurance and reinforce good leash manners in a variety of settings.
 Remember to provide water breaks and consider your dog's physical abilities when increasing the intensity of walks.

-Progressing to training
+Progressing to off-leash training

 Once your dog has mastered on-leash training, you may choose to progress to off-leash training in safe, enclosed areas.
 However, it is important to ensure that your dog has reliable recall skills before attempting off-leash training.
 Practice recall exercises in controlled environments and gradually increase the distractions.
 Always prioritize your dog's safety and follow local leash laws and regulations.